 The focus then shifted to the schools, where the students had locked themselves in to protest against their closure and the expulsion order.
-The Chief Secretary, Mr. Goode, said in the Legislative Assembly that the part played by the students in the demonstrations was highly organized, and that the School Principals feared assassination.
-The London Times correspondent reported, however, that the School Management Committees (composed of leading and generally conservative Chinese citizens) refused to take a line at all and seemed to be frightened of the students.
-The police, who had no legal power to enter the school except at their request, were never asked in until violence had actually begun, so subversion and mass meetings went unchecked.
-The police is the school except at their request, were never asked in until violence had actually begun, so subversion and mass meetings went unchecked.
+The Chief Secretary,8 Mr. Goode, said in the Legislative Assembly that the part played by the students in the demonstrations was highly organized, and that the School Principals feared assassination.
+The London Times correspondent reported, however, that the School Management Committees (composed of leading and generally conservative Chinese citizens) refused to take a line at all and seemed to be frightened of the students.9 The police, who had no legal power to enter the school except at their request, were never asked in until violence had actually begun, so subversion and mass meetings went unchecked.10